paletteheart/Orbeats/Map Documentation.md

 			 - **text** - A string of text that will be shown.
 			 - **x** - The x value where the top left of the text will be.
 			 - **y** - The y value where the top left of the text will be.
+			 - **font*** - The font that will be used.
+Can be set to "orbeatsSans", "odinRounded", or "orbeatsSmall". *Defaults to "orbeatsSmall".*
  - **songEnd** - The beat when the map will end.

 \* \- Optional.
 Can be left out of a map file without causing errors.